Those magnificent blooms were irresistible. So you purchased your first orchid, brought it home, and now what do you do!

 Occasionally, new orchids will drop all their flowers the moment you bring them home.
 That's certainly disappointing but it doesn't mean your plant is dying.
-It's had a long journey from the grower to your house (sometimes half way around the world!) and it's probably endured many difficult situations along the way.
+Your plant has had a long journey from the grower to your house (sometimes half way around the world!).
+It's endured many difficult situations along the way.
 Your new plant is simply having a hard time adjusting.

 In this case, cut back the flower stem (all the way back to the base of the plant) to start the growing cycle all over.